New Communist movement: Legacy

 The New Communist Movement as a whole became smaller in the 1980s.
 The militant May 19th Communist Organization was dissolved.
 Some organizations dissolved in the early 1980s, such as the Communist Party (Marxist–Leninist).
 The Revolutionary Communist Party USA remains as an original product of the New Left.
 The Revolutionary Workers Headquarters and Proletarian Unity League joined forces to form the Freedom Road Socialist Organization in 1985, and various other new communist movement collectives and organizations later merged into FRSO.
 Subsequently, in 1999, FRSO split into two organizations, both of which until 2019 continued to use the name Freedom Road Socialist Organization.

 Homophobia

 The groups and individuals representing the movement were persistently hostile towards homosexuality and homosexuals, reflecting both the homophobia within the United States, as well as homophobic tendencies within the larger international Marxist–Leninist movement, although gay rights activism was an early component of the New Left.
-The Revolutionary Union considered homosexuality as "an individual response to male supremacy and male chauvinism."
-The successor organization, the Revolutionary Communist Party, USA now demands full recognition of LGBT rights as a fundamental element of establishing socialism.
+A 1974 Revolutionary Union position paper concluded that "homosexuality is based on petty bourgeois ideology and deals with the contradiction between men and women by turning its back to it."
+By the 2010s, the RU's successor organization, the Revolutionary Communist Party, demanded full recognition of LGBT rights as a fundamental element of establishing socialism.